 Troubleshooting Nodes and Servers

 When you select a set of transaction outliers, the Selected Nodes and Impacted Servers charts show the distribution of these outliers across all nodes in the tier.
-This makes it easy to see if these outliers are associated with specific node clusters.
-Double-click on a pie chart to troubleshoot the node or server.
+This makes it easy to determine if these outliers are associated with specific node clusters.
+Double-click a pie chart to troubleshoot the node or server.

 Example Use Cases

 In this example, a DevOps engineer wants to ensure that transaction calls are getting distributed evenly to all the nodes in a tier.
 The engineer accesses the Tiers & Nodes view, right-clicks a tier, and selects Correlate Metrics.
 Looking at the Calls Per Minute heatmap, the engineer can immediately see that the band of performance is 20-22 calls per minute, but for some nodes, the rate is higher during certain intervals.
 The engineer decides to investigate the relevant load balancer and finds that a simple misconfiguration is causing the device to distribute calls unevenly at certain times.
 Using heatmaps, they can identify and fix a minor issue before it has a significant impact on their team's mission-critical applications.